mikeshulman/narya/README.md

 ```
 (A : Type) (B : Type) (R : (x:A) (y:B) → Type) → Id Type A B
 ```
-As above, since `Gel A B R` is an identification in the universe, it can be further instantiated at elements `a : A` and `b : B` to obtain a type `Gel A B R a b`.
+As above, since `Gel A B R` is a bridge in the universe, it can be further instantiated at elements `a : A` and `b : B` to obtain a type `Gel A B R a b`.
 This type is isomorphic to the original `R a b`.
 In fact, `Gel` is declared as a special kind of "one-dimensional record type" (in contrast to the usual zero-dimensional ones) with eta-conversion, with a single field `ungel` of type `R a b`.
-Thus the isomorphism is implemented by, on the one hand, accessing this field `M .ungel`, and on the other by building a record `( ungel ≔ M )`.
-(The code actually allows for record types of arbitrary dimension, but in practice Gel is the only one expected to be needed.)
+Thus the isomorphism is implemented by, on the one hand, accessing this field `M .ungel`, and on the other by building a record `(ungel ≔ M)`.
+As with other unary records, these can also be written `M .0` and `(_ ≔ M)`.

 ## Remarks on implementation